JuliaMath/Polynomials.jl/README.md

 #### roots(p::Poly)

 Return the roots (zeros) of `p`, with multiplicity.
 The number of roots returned is equal to the order of `p`.
-The returned roots may be real or complex.
+By design, this is not type-stable, the returned roots may be real or complex.

 ```julia
 julia> roots(Poly([1, 0, -1]))